kailash-manasarovar/statement/docs/timeline/2023/october.md

 ### Chamber music

-- The music we're going to play is extremely suggestive of what's been going on; i.e. operatic themes for two female voices in a love tryst with a man.
+- The music we play is extremely suggestive of what's been going on; i.e. operatic themes for two female voices in a love tryst with a man.
 - It's clear why I was shepherded into this group in the [online meeting](september.md#chamber-music).
 - We first studied a tune from [Norma](https://en.wikipedia.org/wiki/Norma_(opera)#Summary) where there is a dramatic love triangle between two women and a man, and the man has two daughters :facepalm:.
 - At the end, both women commit suicide.